 Today I wanted to share 20 prayer journal prompts to follow up on how to begin keeping a prayer journal.
-Once I started writing out my prayers to God in a journal, I discovered all the benefits and I wanted to write more.
+As a Christian, once I started writing out my prayers to God in a journal, I discovered all the benefits and I wanted to write more.
 But what do you write?
-Check out these prayer journaling ideas.
+Check out these prayer journaling ideas or Christian journal prompts.

 20 Prayer Journal Prompts